Is Steak Good For Weight Loss? Things You May Not Know 2023

 The other part of losing weight is increasing calorie expenditure.
 In conjunction with exercise, high protein intake induces thermogenesis,[8] although the medical literature indicates this effect, typically, is not substantial.

 High protein consumption contributes to your muscle mass, especially if you are doing regular physical exercises.
-It is important for your basal metabolic rate to increase to preserve your muscle mass during a weight-loss diet.
+Your basal metabolic rate needs to increase to preserve your muscle mass during a weight-loss diet.
 The higher your muscle mass, the more calories you burn because muscles are more metabolically active for calorie expenditure.

 But you should follow the tips below for eating steak while on a weight loss diet; otherwise, you may not lose weight, or it may even lead to weight gain and an increased metabolic load for your body.